The Best American Eyewear Brands

 1. AHLEM – Designed in America, inspired by Paris

-Upcoming eyewear brand AHLEM is the brainchild of Paris native Ahlem Manai-Platt.
+Let’s dive in with a top American eyewear brand!
+Upcoming eyewear powerhouse AHLEM is the brainchild of Paris native Ahlem Manai-Platt.
 The designer likes to add exquisite details to classic shapes, for instance geometrically shaped nose bridges.
 She is known especially for her refined finishes and stylish gold frames.

 Quality also presents a priority for AHLEM: The brand manufactures all sunglass and optical styles by hand in Oyonnax, France.
 The brand only uses vintage Mazzucchelli acetate and high-quality metals.
 Additionally, sustainability and ethical standards play an important role.